Perpetual vs Periodic Inventory in ERPNext: A Practical, Accounting-Driven Explanation

 How ERPNext Works in Perpetual Inventory

-Once Perpetual Inventory is enabled at the Company level:
+Once Perpetual Inventory is enabled at the Company level.

 Stock accounts are linked at Item Group / Warehouse